ArcanePlugins/PlaytimeStats/README.md

 # PlaytimeStats

+##### ALPHA

 A lightweight plugin that monitors the playtime of each player on your Spigot/Paper server.

-> [!WARNING]
-> This project is in deep development and is not ready for usage.

 </div>

 ## Features

-Currently, none.
-Still in heavy development! :)

-On the agenda:

 * Standard playtime monitoring per-user.
-* Powerful:
-    * Special staff playtime monitoring system which helps you ensure your staff are covering effectively.
-    * Supports ignoring AFK playtime (EssentialsX).
 * Misc:
-    * Clean(ish) code using Kotlin + Gradle stack.
+    * Clean code using Kotlin + Gradle stack, unit testing of core functionality.
     * Free & open source software under GPL v3.

+## Future Improvements

+* More Powerful:
+  * Staff playtime monitoring system to ensure your staff are active and covering timezones.
+  * Support ignoring AFK playtime (EssentialsX).

 # License